enile8/fedora-shell-scripts/README.md

-A few small sheel scripts to help get things moving on a new Fedora install.
+A few small shell scripts to help get things moving on a new Fedora install.
 ============================================================================

 Gnome Menu Editing Fix (Alacarte package)